tinybirdco/demo-audit-log/README.md

-# Audit log demo
+# Using Tinybird with an Audit Log

-## Intro

-This repo contains the data project —[datasources](./datasources), and [endpoints](./endpoints)— and [data-generator](./data-generator) scripts for the audit log demo.
+This repository contains the data project —[datasources](./datasources), and [endpoints](./endpoints)— and [data-generator](./data-generator) scripts for an audit log example of using Tinybird.

+To clone the repository:

+`git clone git@github.com:tinybirdco/demo-audit-log.git`

+`cd demo-audit-log`

-## Working with tinybird CLI
+## Working with the Tinybird CLI

-To start working with data projects as if they were software projects, let's install the tinybird CLI in a virtual environment.
+To start working with data projects as if they were software projects, let's install the Tinybird CLI in a virtual environment.
 Check the [CLI documentation](https://docs.tinybird.co/cli.html) for other installation options and troubleshooting.

 ```bash